TcMits/TcMits.github.io/content/posts/erp/index.md

 date: 2023-03-12T15:58:24+07:00
 draft: false
 tags: ["portfolio", "work"]
 description: "This post is a part of my portfolio, where I showcase my skills and experience as a backend developer.
-In this post, I will be discussing my contributions to an ERP system project, including the development of customer, partner, order, and stock modules.
-Thank you for taking the time to visit my portfolio and review my work."
+In this post, I will be discussing my contributions to an ERP system project."
 ---

 # ERP